You are here:

 Telephone

 In public telephone boxes, one can only call with telephone cards, which can be bought in bars and at the tobacconist’s.
 There are various mobile nets in Italy.
-A comparison of the roaming fees can be worth it in many times.
+A comparison of the roaming fees certainly helps in many instances.

 Television